On the regularity of axisymmetric, swirl-free solutions of the Euler equation in four and higher dimensions: Anti-parallel vortex tubes

-\begin{remark} This is precisely the geometric setup given in Elgindi's recent blowup result for axisymmetric, swirl-free $C^{1,\alpha}$ solutions of the Euler equation in three dimensions \cite{Elgindi}.
+This is precisely the geometric setup given in Elgindi's recent blowup result for axisymmetric, swirl-free $C^{1,\alpha}$ solutions of the Euler equation in three dimensions \cite{Elgindi}.
 Similar to the geometric setup proposed for finite-time blowup here, the vorticity Elgindi's blowup solutions are odd in $z$ and positive in the upper half plane, and involve blowup driven by compression along the $z$ axis, and stretching in the horizontal plane.
 Furthermore, a key aspect of Elgindi's blowup result is that $\frac{\omega^0}{r}\notin L^\infty$.
-This suggests that a similar approach may be able to yield smooth solutions of the Euler equation in four and higher dimensions that blowup in finite-time when $\frac{\omega^0}{r^k}\notin L^\infty$. \end{remark}
+This suggests that a similar approach may be able to yield smooth solutions of the Euler equation in four and higher dimensions that blowup in finite-time when $\frac{\omega^0}{r^k}\notin L^\infty$.
+This is also the geometry used by Choi and Jeong to prove growth of the vorticity at infinity of the form